wordofwarning/wordofwarning.org/current/2023/raz/index.md

 *Presented by* The Lowry + Word of Warning *as a* <a href="https://thelowry.com/wtf-wednesday" target="_blank">WTF</a> · <small>Updated 14 March 2023</small>

-There's a growing dark cloud above the Rosenberg house.<br>Two women — one dead, one alive — need to reconcile their differences to remove it and let in new life…
+There's a growing dark cloud above the Rosenberg house.

+Two women — one dead, one alive — need to reconcile their differences to remove it, and let in new life…

 <iframe width="560" height="315" src="https://www.youtube.com/embed/by6RFFVenDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0 | Book <a href="https://thelowry.com/whats-on/?dates=03-05-2023" target="_blank">online</a> or call The Lowry on 0343 208 6000